padiazg/functions-calls-count-cli/readme.md

+# OpenFaaS - Functions call count

-# How many requests had your functions in a period of time
+This project is intended to query how many times your functions where called in a period of time.

 While we were monitoring the performance of our functions, some people requested reports on the number of requests we were handling, broken down by functions and by periods of time.